losertlab/complex_dynamics/README.md

 `git push --set-upstream origin my_feature_branch`

 Add your code to the appropriate folder in the package.
-If necessary, create a new folder in the `src/complex_dynamics/` folder, along with an empty `__init__.py` file.
+If necessary, create a new folder in the `src/complex_dynamics/` folder, along with a new `__init__.py` file.
 This will allow your code to be used as part of a library.

+Connect your function to the module with a line in `/complex_dynamics/module_folder/__init__.py` such as:

+`from complex_dynamics.example_module.example_function import example_function`

 List all dependencies your code has in the **Prerequisites/Packages** section of `README.md`.